canyongbs/aidingapp/README.md

 * Draft Communication
 * Language Translation
 * Content Creation
-* Student Profile Analysis
 * Project Planning
 * Ideation
-* And Much More...

-### Student Service CRM

-Our student service CRM is designed to support the management of enrolled students.
-Some key features include:

-* Record Mangement
-* Email and SMS
-* Service Management
-* Task Management
-* Interaction Tracking
-* Files and Documents
 * And Much More...

 ## Technology